 The strife between the imperialists in the Pacific reatens to develop into new wars.
-A dispute has threatens to develop into new wars. already begun between Japan, En U.S.A. over the Dutch East Indies.
-England and the
+A dispute has threatens to develop into new wars.
+A dispute has already begun between Japan, England and the U.S.A. over the Dutch East Indies.